 The four main key features or provisions of the Regulating Act of 1773 are as follows:

 The Act designated the Governor- General of Bengal and created an Executive Council of 4 members to assist him.
 And thus, Lord Warren Hastings became the first Governor-General of Bengal.

 The Act also prohibited the servants or workers of the East India Company from engaging in any kind of private trade or accepting presents in the form of bribes from the natives.

 It was under this Act, that a Supreme Court was established at Fort William with British judges to administer the British legal system that was used there.

 The Act limited the Companys dividends to 6 percent until it repaid a GB 1.5 million pound loan and restricted the Court of Directors to a 4 year term.

 The provision of the Regulating Act of 1773 clearly indicates that it was enacted to stop the malpractice of law and to control corruption among Company officials.
 However, it failed to stop the corruption and degeneracy became a common practice for all officials, from the top level to the lowest subordinate.
 The major charges were brought against the first Governor General, Warren Hastings and he was impeached in the trial for corruption.
-Infact the whole council was divided into two factions based on the corruptions- the Hastings Group and the Francis Group.
+In fact the whole council was divided into two fractions based on the corruptions- the Hastings Group and the Francis Group.
 They fought against each other on the issues of corruption charges alleged on them.
-Consequently, Pitt's India act, 1784 was passed to prevent corruption and an uncorrupted person, Lord Cornwallis, was appointed in order to bring a corruption free environment in the company.
+Consequently, Pitt's India Act of 1784 was passed to prevent corruption and Lord Cornwallis, was appointed in order to bring a corruption free environment in the company.